RosterElf Logo

 July: annual wage review

-Fair Work Commission's annual wage review typically takes effect from the first full pay period on or after 1 July.
+The Fair Work Commission’s annual wage review typically takes effect from the first full pay period on or after 1 July.
 Plan system updates and employee communications in June to ensure smooth implementation.

-July: superannuation increases
+July: superannuation and Payday Super

 Quarterly: training and certification

-Track expiry dates for required certifications—first aid, food safety, working with children checks, and industry-specific qualifications.
+Track expiry dates for required certifications — first aid, food safety, working with children checks, and industry-specific qualifications.
 Schedule renewals before expiry to avoid compliance gaps.

 Annually: policy reviews